 Ned, I have read many of your posts regarding your thoughts on the benefit of advisors.
 And I don't necessarily disagree.
 But I'm wondering if you overestimate the "calming" effect an advisor might have in any major downturn.
 Because during such a time, there will be plenty OTHER advisors advertising their "success" at having avoided such a thing for their clients, or being better able to take advantage of this new "crash" or whatever, which would then cause the client to reconsider their original choice of advisor?

--- Real name: Sotirios Keros.
-If you have to ask "Is a Target Retirement fund right for me?", the answer is yes.
+If you have to ask "Is a Target Date fund right for me?", the answer is "Yes".